genixpro/kwola/docs/acceptance.md

 All acceptance runs lived under `/home/bradley/kwola-refactor`.
 The baseline directory timestamp for `/home/bradley/kwola` remained `2026-08-29 21:11:20.449445097 -0400` before and after acceptance.

+## 1.1.0 release gate

+CPU assurance is automated by `.github/workflows/assurance.yml`.
+Publication remains blocked until `therig.local` records a new acceptance run containing both browsers, JavaScript instrumentation, a pre-upgrade 1.0 checkpoint load, new checkpoint publication, single-GPU training, and two-rank NCCL training concurrent with browser testing.
+The evidence bundle must include complete command output, benchmark output, and a final process scan proving no browser, proxy, Babel, or training workers remain.

+The unchanged performance gates are at least 145 samples/second, no more than 1.35 seconds median optimizer time, and no more than 5 GiB peak VRAM.
+The 1.0.0 measurements above are historical baseline evidence and do not satisfy the 1.1.0 release gate.